MicrosoftDocs/sql-docs/azure-sql/managed-instance/distributed-transaction-coordinator-dtc.md

 The JSON output will look something like the following FQDN: `chn000000000000.zcn111111111.database.windows.net` where:

-- `chn000000000000` is the NetBIOS name of the DTC host managed instance
+- `chn000000000000` is the NetBIOS name of the managed instance DTC host
-- `zcn111111111.database.windows.net` is the suffix
+- `zcn111111111.database.windows.net` is the DNS suffix

-Next, run a TNC to both the FQDN and the NetBIOS name of the DTC host managed instance on port 135.
+Next, run a TNC to both the FQDN and the NetBIOS name of the managed instance DTC host on port 135.

 The first entry verifies network connectivity, and the second entry verifies the DNS settings are correct: